 Understanding Cocaine and Crack

 Cocaine is a powerfully addictive stimulant that directly affects the brain.
-Cocaine
+It's

-or with amphetamines.
-The powdered form can be snorted into the nose, or dissolved
+The powdered form of cocaine can be snorted into the nose.
+Or it can be dissolved

 in water and then injected into a vein.

-"Crack" is the street name given to the drug's freebase form.
+Crack is the street name for the drug's freebase form.
 This is processed to

+form a

-form a rock crystal that can be heated in a pipe and the vapors smoked.
+rock crystal that can be heated in a pipe.
+The vapors are then smoked.
 Crack cocaine

 when the mixture is smoked.
-Because crack is smoked, the user experiences a high in
+Because crack is smoked, the user gets a high in less

 Effects of cocaine